 Conductor

 Pola Benke is a distinguished conductor and cellist, celebrated for her innovative approach to orchestral leadership and her commitment to standardizing diverse programming in the modern symphonic repertoire.
-Currently serving as Assistant Conductor for both the Long Beach Symphony and the Riverside Philharmonic, Pola brings a unique combination of technical precision, artistic vision, and an ability to connect deeply with musicians and audiences alike.
+She was recently appointed Music Director of the Santa Monica Symphony and Assistant Conductor of the Pacific Symphony, continuing to build a dynamic and impactful presence across Southern California.

 Her leadership style is marked by kindness, collaboration, and the ability to inspire musicians of all generations to perform at their best.
 Whether leading a large-scale symphonic work or rehearsing an intimate chamber ensemble, Pola brings energy and precision that elevates every performance.